Portfolio Management Basics

 Either way, you owe it to yourself to determine if you are indeed invested appropriately.

-Diversification does not insure profit or protect against loss in a declining market.
+Diversification does not ensure profit or protect against loss in a declining market.